With black lung fund in jeopardy, taxpayers could foot bill

 With cash trickling into the fund at less than half its usual rate, federal budget officials estimate that by the middle of 2020 there won't be enough money to fully cover the fund's benefit payments.
 The 1977 law establishing the trust fund was designed to "shift fiscal responsibility for black lung benefit payments from the federal government to the coal industry," according to a congressional budget justification document created by the Department of Labor this year.

-Miners say coal operators want to foist their obligations back to on the government.
+Miners say coal operators want to foist their obligations back on the government.

 "It only seems fair that since this is an industry-caused problem, the industry should be paying for these benefits instead of shifting the burden onto taxpayers, as they have done," United Mine Workers President Cecil Roberts said in a statement Wednesday.
 Roberts said miners are concerned that the mounting deficit in future years will force lawmakers to cut benefits.